Mundal1994/EmbeddedSystems-ShapeTheWorld/README.md

 Assignments are made in the IDE ‘ARM Keil uVision’.
 Assignments consisted of a simulator and working with a TM4C123 Tiva LaunchPAD from Texas Instruments and additional lab kit

+More info about the materiale covered can be found at this site: http://users.ece.utexas.edu/~valvano/Volume1/E-Book/

 ## PART 1